buildspace/buildspace-projects/Solana_And_Web3/en/Section_3/Lesson_2_Call_Deployed_Program.md

 *Note: if you don't see the idl file or you don't see an "address" parameter near the bottom, then something has gone wrong!
 Start again from the "Deploy program to the devnet" section of the project.*

+How do we give the idl to our web app?
-Instead of copying the idl we can actually upload the idl to solana directly and fetch it from our web app!
+We can either copy the idl file and open it on the web app or we can actually upload the idl to solana directly and fetch it from our web app later!

 ```
 anchor idl init  -f target/idl/myepicproject.json `solana address -k target/deploy/myepicproject-keypair.json`
 ```

-Basically we are telling anchor to upload our idl at for our program address
+Basically we are telling anchor to upload our idl for our program address, nice!!

-> Please note that for subsequent update to the idl, so each time you deploy a new version of your solana program you would have to use `anchor idl upgrade` instead of `anchor idl init`
+> Please note that everytime you redeploy your solana program, you need to tell solana how your program api looks like, we can do so with `anchor idl upgrade` instead of `anchor idl init`

 Head over to your web app.